 Worse yet, boars are known to carry and prolifically spread all kinds of parasitic, bacterial and viral diseases to humans and other animals.
 Even incidental contact with an infected boar can see you contract illness

-Trichinella spiralis, Balantidium coli, Metastrongylus, Toxoplasma gondi, foot and mouth disease and all manner of lice and ticks are just a few of the joys that boars carry.
-More rarely, they may carry truly severe bugs like anthrax and tularemia.
+Trichinella spiralis, Balantidium coli, Metastrongylus, Toxoplasma gondi, foot and mouth disease, tuberculosis, Hepatitis E., influenza, and all manner of lice and ticks are just a few of the joys that boars carry.
+More rarely, they may carry truly severe bugs whose names you definitely don’t want to hear.

 It goes without saying, but any water source frequented by boars and feral pigs will be savagely contaminated by their feces, since boars regularly bathe and dip in water stay cool and evade pests.